Scenes From the Past:

 Photos, data and captions provided by: Dave Keller, unless noted otherwise

-This map shows no dry dock facilities and only two tracks of the “marine ry.”
+This map shows no dry dock facilities and only two tracks of the “Marine Ry.”
 It also shows no launching ways.

-When I worked there, the 1st building below the blacksmith shop became a locker room, toilets, pipe fitters shop and electric shop.
+During my time at "Jakes," the 1st building below the blacksmith shop became a locker room, toilets, pipe fitters shop and electric shop.

 The stock room was moved to the building closer to water’s edge.